absent1706/sqlalchemy-mixins/README.md

 > ** Experimental **
-> Additional logic (OR, AND, NOT etc) can be expressed using a nested dictionary for filters, with sqlalchemy operators (or any callable) as keys:
+> Additional logic (OR, AND, NOT etc) can be expressed using a nested structure for filters, with sqlalchemy operators (or any callable) as keys:
 > ```
 > from sqlalchemy import or_
 > Comment.smart_query(filters={ or_: {